GCSE Timetable: Summer 2024

 - Do not turn around, try to distract others, look at anyone else’s paper, make noise of any sort etc. If you do not follow the rules, you could be disqualified from all your subjects.

 - Do not take any equipment into the exam, other than stationary in a see-through pencil case.
 Unauthorised materials or equipment includes notes, calculator cases, bags, ipods, mp3 players, mobile phones or anything with text/digital facilities including Apple watches.
 Having anything on you that you shouldn’t have (even if you don’t intend to use it), will be against the rules, it has to be reported and you may be disqualified.
-You must leave your wrist watch on the desk, you must not wear it.
+Watches are not allowed.

 - Do not use correcting pens, tipp-ex, highlighters or gel pens in your exams.
 You should use black pen only.